Adaptive Standing Tennis: History

-As advancements in technology in prosthetics and orthotics has increased over the years, persons with physical disabilities began to compete in tennis tournaments with the aid of prosthetic legs, arms, and orthotic braces.
+As advancements in technology in prosthetics and orthotics have increased over the years, persons with physical disabilities began to compete in tennis tournaments with the aid of prosthetic legs, arms, and orthotic braces.
 Before being labeled a more organized modality of tennis, several exhibitions and tournaments took place around the world.
 Today, a growing number of organizers operate a schedule of tournaments around the world.

 Tournaments

 Since para standing tennis was not recognized by governing federations of tennis until 2023, previous tournaments were considered exhibition events.

 The first organized International adaptive standing tennis tournament took place at the Tres Marias Club in Morelia, Michoacán, Mexico in 2013.
 Participants from five countries came to compete in the tournament.

 On December 11-12, 2015 the Master Final TAP was held in Santiago, Chile.
 The tournament was organized by the TAP Foundation as part of the TAP World Tour.
 The TAP World Tour is an International tennis circuit for persons who play para standing tennis.
 Enzo Amadei Jerez and Ana Maria Rodriguez are the founders of the TAP Foundation and TAP World Tour.